-Seeking universal justice and equity, we call upon the Unitarian Universalist Association and Unitarian Universalist individuals and congregations/groups to actively engage in undoing systemic white supremacy in all of its manifestations.
-Systemic white supremacy refers to the embedded, institutional, and pervasive nature of racism, white privilege, and racial bias and oppression in our society.
-We acknowledge the impact of systemic white supremacy is intersectional, meaning it impacts people differently across race, income/class, gender, age, ethnicity, immigration status, sexual orientation, religion, ability, and more.
-(1) As Unitarian Universalists, we decry the ways in which the intersectional impact of systemic white supremacy divides our human family by privileging some groups over others and thereby generating resistance to the common goal of universal equity and justice.
-Systemic white supremacy is a direct affront to every one of our principles.
-(2) Most egregious, we are losing lives of Black, Indigenous, and People of Color all across this nation-from long-standing ills of police violence, to hate crimes, to emerging crises of the pandemic-due to the evil of systemic white supremacy.
+Seeking universal justice and equity, this statement calls upon the Unitarian Universalist Association, member organizations, and Unitarian Universalists to actively engage in undoing intersectional white supremacy in all of its manifestations.
+Intersectional white supremacy refers to the embedded, uneven, and pervasive nature of white supremacy in our society, while acknowledging the disparate impact of racism on individuals and groups.
+Intersectionality was coined by Dr. Kimberle' Crenshaw to mean "a lens, a prism, for seeing the way in which various forms of inequality often operate together and exacerbate each other."
+(1) Intersectional white supremacy intersects with issues of class and income, gender, age, ethnicity, immigration status, sexual orientation, religion, ability, and more.
+As Unitarian Universalists, we promote the universalizing value of diversity with the unifying power of equal justice.
+The disproportionate harm of racism across varied groups is a direct affront to every one of our principles.
+(2) We further decry the ways in which intersectional white supremacy divides our human family by privileging some groups over others and thereby generating resistance to the common goal of universal equity and justice.
+Most egregious, we are losing lives of Black, Indigenous, and People of Color all across this nation--from police violence to the pandemic-due to the evil of intersectional white supremacy.
 Therefore, as Unitarian Universalists we must engage in urgent action to confront the moral crisis of our time:

 - Engage with the movement, in our communities and nation, to heal the evil of racism.
 A vital and dynamic movement to overcome racism and dismantle systems of supremacy is rising across our nation, and as Unitarian Universalists we must contribute to this momentum.
 We can fortify this movement for justice by participating in and organizing social action to denounce injustices such as police brutality, theft of native lands, environmental racism, mass incarceration, cruel responses to immigration, restricted reproductive rights, transphobia, lack of health care and education, and more.
-We can join in action outlined in the GA 2020 Actions of Immediate Witness ("Address 400 Years of White Supremacist Colonialism" and "Amen to Uprising: A Commitment and Call to Action").
-Acting for justice in these important movements, we must be vigilant to the manifestations of systemic white supremacy.
+Acting for justice in these important movements, we must be vigilant to the manifestations of intersectional white supremacy.
 We must not only observe and affirm this movement, but engage in bold action with and support of people on the front lines.
-Actions can include street protest; advocacy; resource sharing; local, regional, andnational campaigns; letter-writing; community asset building; and more.
-The key is organizing with strategic accountability while building sustainable communities of resistance. - Carry forward the recommended healing actions conveyed in "Widening the Circle of Concern": As with other complex and embedded social problems, undoing systemic white supremacy requires multifaceted, long-term efforts for change.
-This includes not only engaging in action beyond the denomination, but also internal work within the denomination to overcome the ways in which systemic white supremacy is woven into our group cultures, interpersonal relationships, and individual ingrained biases.
+Actions can include street protest; advocacy; resource sharing; local, regional, and national campaigns; letter-writing; community asset building; and more.
+The key is organizing with strategic accountability while building sustainable communities of resistance. - Carry forward the recommended healing actions conveyed in "Widening the Circle of Concern".
+As with other complex and embedded social problems, undoing intersectional white supremacy requires multifaceted, long-term efforts for change.
+This includes not only engaging in action beyond the denomination, but also internal work within the denomination to overcome the ways in which intersectional white supremacy is woven into our group cultures, interpersonal relationships, and individual ingrained biases.
 This call affirms the wealth of knowledge and vital guidance detailed in the UUA Commission on Institutional Change report, "Widening the Circle of Concern".
-Unitarian Universalist organizations and individuals are called to implement the recommendations in this report as a means to release ourselves from the limits of systemic white supremacy, which are embedded in our structures and habits, so as to allow Unitarian Universalists to live our shared values more fully and freely.
+Unitarian Universalist organizations and individuals are called to implement the recommendations in this report as a means to release ourselves from the limits of intersectional white supremacy, which are embedded in our structures and habits, so as to allow Unitarian Universalists to live our shared values more fully and freely.